Jakub Józef Orliński: Early life and education

+Professional musical career

-Since 2012, he has been a member of the Opera Academy of the Grand Theatre in Warsaw, and from 2015 to 2017 he studied at the Juilliard School with Edith Wiens.
+Since 2012, Orliński has been a member of the Opera Academy of the Grand Theatre in Warsaw, and from 2015 to 2017 he studied at the Juilliard School with Edith Wiens.
 In Poland, he performed the roles of Cupid in Venus and Adonis by Blow and Narciso in Agrippina by Handel.
 During his stay in Germany, he performed the role of Ruggiero in Handel's Alcina in Aachen and Cottbus, and performed selected songs by Purcell at the Leipzig Opera.

 He has performed in Carnegie Hall as well as Alice Tully Hall at the Lincoln Center for the Performing Arts in New York and met with positive critical reviews from The New York Times.
 His performances included Handel's Messiah in cooperation with Musica Sacra and Oratorio Society of New York.
 He also performed in Jonathan Dove's Flight with Juilliard Opera.

 In 2017, he sang the role of Ottone in Handel's Agrippina with Carnegie Hall's La Serenissima: Music and Arts From the Venetian Republic.
 He took part in the Karlsruhe Handel Festival where he sang Vivaldi's Nisi Dominus and excerpts from Handel's Dixit Dominus.
 In the same year, he made his debut appearance at the Festival d'Aix-en-Provence in Cavalli's opera Erismena.
+His performance of Vivaldi's Vedrò con mio diletto from the opera Giustino received over 11 million views on YouTube by 2024.
+Television appearances of Orliński, including the "Concert de Paris" at the Eiffel Tower and "Rebâtir Notre Dame de Paris", both with the Orchestre National de France and Victoires de la musique classique awards concert accompanied by the Opéra National de Lyon, have been broadcast to millions of viewers worldwide.

 He made his debut at the Frankfurt Opera in the 2017/18 season as the title character in Handel's Rinaldo.
 In 2019, having been invited to perform Eustazio for the Glyndebourne Opera's production in Rinaldo, he was asked two weeks into rehearsals to take over the title role.

 Orliński's debut solo album, Anima Sacra, was released on the Erato label on 26 October 2018, with music by orchestra Il Pomo d'Oro conducted by Maxim Emelyanychev.
 It consists of Baroque arias by various composers from the Neapolitan School, including what is thought to be world premiere recordings of eight works.